microsoft/industry/telco/docs/telco-networking.md

   - Up to 4 ExpressRoute connections into the same ExpressRoute Gateway when then connections are provisioned from the same peering location.
   - For Azure VWAN, up to 8 ExpressRoute connections into the same VHub when then connections are provisioned from different peering locations.
   - For hub and spoke, up to 16 ExpressRoute connections into the same VHub when then connections are provisioned from different peering locations.
 - Azure Virtual WAN allows the creation of multiple VHubs in the same region within the same VWAN resource.
+As Azure VWAN VHubs are fully meshed, VMs in Azure VWAN can communicate to on-premises networks through any of their VHUBs.

-- In hub and spoke networks, it is possible to deploy multi-homed virtual networks (virtual networks connected to two or more hub virtual networks) by using UDRs and a NVA (such as Azure Firewall) or by using the Azure Route Server.
+- In hub andd spoke networks, spoke VNets are typically connected to one hub VNet, but it is possible to connect a spoke VNet to two or more hub VNets via VNet peering.
+This network topology is called **multi-homed network**, and in this configuration, virtual machines in the spoke VNet can communicate through either hub virtual network to the on-premises network(s).

 #### Design Recommendations
-- Use dedicated ExpressRoute circuits and dedicated ExpressRoute Gateways when end-to-end network isolation from an on-premises VRF into Azure VNet is required.
+- Use dedicated ExpressRoute circuits and dedicated ExpressRoute Gateways when end-to-end network isolation from an on-premises VRFs to Azure is required.
+  - This approach not only ensures end-to-end network isolation from on-premises to Azure, but also, it overcomes the ExpressRoute connections limits described in the design considerations section above.
-- Connect virtual networks by using VNet peering when resources across different virtual networks need to communicate with each other.
+- In Azure, connect virtual networks by using VNet peering when resources across different virtual networks need to communicate with each other.
   - A typical scenario is a management plane VNet communicating with data plane VNet(s) as depicted in the picture below:
 ![Figure 1: VNet peering between control plane and data plane VNets](./telco-multiple-er-vnet-peering.png)
+- When using dedicated ExpressRoute circuits and VNets, and Azure resources must be accesible over two on more ExpressRoute circuits, a multi-homed VNets network architecture is recommended.
+A multi-homed VNet architecture can be implemented by using one of the following approaches:
+  - Automatically with Azure Route Server
+  - Manually with UDRs

 ### IPSec Tunnels
+- **_Work in progress_**

 ### Overlay Network Technologies (such as VXLAN)
+- **_Work in progress_**